arp242/download-npo/README.md

-Download-gemist van download video's from the Dutch uitzending gemist site.
+Download-gemist downloads video's from the Dutch uitzending gemist site.

+Python is required.
+Tested with Python 2.7 and 3.2

 Included tools: